 Leaf and Spine Topology for Data Center

-As an active member of OCP, ONF, TIP, DENT and SONiC open soſtware communities, Edgecore Networks actively offer choices of open-source soſtware that provide network operators with open platforms, as well as enable value-added application development.
+As an active member of OCP, DENT, TIP and SONiC open soſtware communities, Edgecore Networks actively offer choices of open-source soſtware that provide network operators with open platforms, as well as enable value-added application development.

 Together with its technology and integration partners, Edgecore Networks delivers leading open networks solutions for cloud data center, telecommunications and enterprise customers.